karl-henrik/level-up/all/open/_posts/1-1-5-contribute.markdown

 ---
 layout: post
 title: Contribute to an open source project
-status: done
+status: todo
-time: 2012/07
+time: Not started
 ---
-Contributed a --change-password option to selfspy